Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Operational meaning of squashed QNM

 We first consider the conditional one-time pad protocol introduced in~\cite{Conditional_otp}.
 In this protocol, Alice sends a private message to Charlie over an ideal quantum channel accessible to both Charlie and an eavesdropper, Bob.

-In this protocol, Alice sends a private message to Charlie over an ideal quantum channel accessible to Charlie and the eavesdropper, Bob.
 Suppose the parties share many copies of the state $\rho_{ABC}$, with the subsystems $A$, $B$, and $C$ possessed by Alice, Bob, and Charlie, respectively.
 In that case, the optimal rate at which Alice can send the message to Charlie keeping it hidden from Bob is given by the conditional quantum mutual information $I(A{;}C|B)_{\rho}$~\cite{Conditional_otp}.
 The protocol fails when the state $\rho_{ABC}$ is a Markov state corresponding to the Markov chain ($A-B-C$).
 This is because, for a Markov state, the quantum conditional mutual information vanishes, $I(A{;}C|B)_{\rho}{=}0$.
 Operationally, such a Markov state allows Bob to access Charlie's subsystem by applying a recovery map $\mathcal{R}_{B{\rightarrow} BC}$ on her share to fully reconstruct the state $\rho_{ABC}$:

-Here $\id$ is the identity channel and ${\rho}_{AB}=\Tr\! _B\ \rho_{ABC} $ is the state composed of Alice's subsystem (A), which is accessible to Bob via the ideal quantum channel, and her subsystem (B).
+Here $\id$ is the identity channel and ${\rho}_{AB}=\Tr\! _B\ \rho_{ABC} $ is the state composed of Alice's system (A), which is accessible to Bob via the ideal quantum channel, and her system (B).
 In contrast, Bob cannot construct a perfect recovery map for a non-Markov state to fully reconstruct the state, resulting in a non-zero private communication rate from Alice to Charlie.

+Let us now introduce a variant of the conditional quantum one-time pad protocol where we have allowed the eavesdropper (Bob) to take the help of a powerful eavesdropper, Eve, who could provide Bob with the system that extends $\rho_{ABC}$.
+In this scenario, Alice has a bigger challenge: concealing her message from Bob and Eve while successfully transferring it to Charlie.